-- (a) A resolution of notification when the violation is clearly unintentional, or when the respondent's complained of conduct was made in reliance on a public written opinion of the city attorney.
-A resolution of notification may advise the respondent of any steps to be taken to avoid future violations: - (b) A resolution of admonition when the violation is minor or may have been unintentional, but calls for a more substantial response than a resolution of notification; - (c) A resolution of reprimand when the violation has been committed intentionally or through disregard of this article; and/or - (d) A resolution of censure when a serious or repeated violation of this article has been committed intentionally or through culpable disregard of this article by an elected official.
-A resolution of censure directed to an elected official will be transmitted by the council to the city secretary and published by the city secretary in the city's official newspaper or a newspaper of general circulation in the city. - (f) If the council determines that a serious or repeated violation of this article has been committed intentionally or through culpable disregard of this article by an appointed official, the council may remove the appointed official from office or suspend the appointed official from office for a period of time to be determined by the council. - (g) If the council determines that a serious or repeated violation of this article has been committed intentionally or through culpable disregard of this article by an elected official, the council may recommend the recall of the elected official from office.
+(a) A resolution of notification when a majority of the council believes the violation is clearly unintentional, or when the respondent's

+- complained of conduct was made in reliance on a public written opinion of the city attorney.
+A resolution of notification may advise the respondent of any steps to be taken to avoid future violations; - (b) A resolution of admonition when a majority of the council believes the violation is minor or may have been unintentional, but calls for a more substantial response than a resolution of notification; - (c) A resolution of reprimand when a majority of the council believes the violation has been committed intentionally or through culpable disregard of this article; and/or - (d) A resolution of censure when a majority of the council believes a serious or repeated violation of this article has been committed intentionally or through culpable disregard of this article by an elected official.
+A resolution of censure directed to an elected official will be transmitted by the council to the city secretary and published by the city secretary in the city's official newspaper or a newspaper of general circulation in the city. - (e) If a majority of the council determines that a serious or repeated violation of this article has been committed intentionally or through culpable disregard of this article by an appointed official, the council may remove the appointed official from office or suspend the appointed official from office for a period of time to be determined by the council. - (f) If a majority of the council determines that a serious or repeated violation of this article has been committed intentionally or through culpable disregard of this article by an elected official, the council may recommend the recall of the elected official from office.
 A recommendation regarding the recall of an elected official will be sent to the city's official newspaper or a newspaper of general circulation in the city.
-The final authority to carry out a recommendation regarding recall of an elected official rests with the citizens.
+The final authority to carry out a recommendation regarding recall of an elected official rests with the citizens. - (g) For purposes of this section, a violation is committed intentionally, or with intent, with respect to the nature of his conduct or to a result of his conduct when it is the person's conscious objective or desire to engage in the conduct or cause the result. - (h) For purposes of this section, a violation is committed through culpable disregard, or recklessly, with respect to the nature of his conduct or to a result of his conduct when the person is aware of but consciously disregards a substantial and unjustifiable risk that the circumstances exist or the result will occur.
+The risk must be of such a nature and degree that its disregard constitutes a gross deviation from the standard of care that an ordinary person would exercise under all the circumstances as viewed from the actor's standpoint.